d8adrvn/smart_sprinkler/README.md

 ###Each project inlcudes:
 * Arduino sketch which transforms an Arduino and associated relays into an irrigation controller
 * Smart Device Type code to connect your Arduino irrigation controller to the SmartThings Physical Graph
-* Smart App that allows you to schedule your irrigation and integrate hyperlocal weather forecasts
-* Optional Accessory Smart App to provide some master over-rides to the irrigation schedule
 * README with all the step by step detail to build either project

-Note: the Smart App and Optional Accessory Smart App are common to both projecs.
-The hardware, Arduino sketch and Device-type code are project specific
+###A SmartApp works for both projects
+* Smart App allows you to schedule your irrigation and integrate hyperlocal weather forecasts
+* You can install the smart app multiple times to give you nearly unlimited schedules

 Enjoy,
 Stan and Matt